Spencer Knight: Florida Panthers (2021–2025)

-The Panthers lost Driedger to the Seattle Kraken in the 2021 NHL Expansion Draft, and so they entered the 2021–22 season with a goaltending tandem of Bobrovsky and Knight.
+The Panthers lost Driedger to the Seattle Kraken in the 2021 NHL expansion draft, and so they entered the 2021–22 season with a goaltending tandem of Bobrovsky and Knight.
 Florida opened the season 10–0–1, with Knight posting a .918 SV% and 2.51 GAA in his first five starts.
 Knight's playing time decreased as the season progressed, both due to inconsistent performances on his end and due to Bobrovsky's resurgence.
 On January 29, 2022, the Panthers sent Knight to the Charlotte Checkers, their American Hockey League (AHL) affiliate, to "keep his cadence" and continue to receive playing time through the NHL All-Star Game break.
 He spent all of February in Charlotte, going 7–3–0 with a .917 SV% before he was recalled back to Florida on March 6.
 After going 6–1–0 with a 2.16 GAA and .925 SV% in seven games that month, including a shutout, Knight was named the NHL Rookie of the Month for April 2022.
 In 32 games during his sophomore NHL season, Knight finished with a 19–9–3 record, a .908 SV%, and a 2.79 GAA.
 He entered the 2022 Stanley Cup playoffs as a backup to Bobrovsky, not appearing at all in the Panthers' first-round series against the Washington Capitals.

 On September 27, 2022, Knight signed a three-year contract extension with the Panthers.

+In February 2023, Knight entered the NHL Player Assistance Program to receive care for his battle with Obsessive Compulsive Disorder (OCD).

+Chicago Blackhawks (2025–present)

+On March 1, 2025, the Panthers traded Knight and a conditional first-round pick in the 2026 NHL entry draft to the Chicago Blackhawks in exchange for Seth Jones and a fourth-round pick in the 2026 draft.
+In Chicago, Knight joined a goaltending corps that included Arvid Söderblom, Petr Mrázek, and an injured Laurent Brossoit, though it soon became a tandem as Mrázek was traded to the Detroit Red Wings shortly after.
+On March 3, in his first game with the Blackhawks, Knight made 41 saves on 42 shots in a 5–1 win over the Los Angeles Kings.

+On September 13, 2025, Knight, going into the final season of his contract, signed a three-year $17.5 million extension to remain with the Blackhawks.